skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 Both groups reunite at the other side of the hill, which is now east of them.
 They are on the edge of a watery glade.
 The water is still and filled with reeds.
 Insects drone nearby in the early morning sun.
-If someone passed throughthe water they would be hard to follow.
+If someone passed through the water they would be hard to follow.
 The party decides to go around the glade to the south.

 Eomer does a careful search and finds a hardberry along the way